Loading...

 Tour Highlights:

-• Step into Bengali legend at Behula Lakshindar Basor Ghor
+• Explore the myth of Behula Lakshindar Basor Ghor

-• Tour the UNESCO World Heritage Site of Sompur Mahavihara
+• Tour the UNESCO World Heritage Site Sompur Mahavihara

 Tour Amenities